Down Payments: Do I Need To Put Money Down To Get A Small Business Loan?

-To obtain a small business loan — especially for a large amount — lenders often require the borrower to pay a percentage out of pocket as a down payment.
-But why is this required?
-It seems a bit counterintuitive, after all.
+Some lenders often require borrowers to pay a percentage out of pocket as a down payment for a business loan.
+For most small business owners, this seems a bit counterintuitive.
 You’re borrowing money because you need more, but you have to pay money upfront to receive the loan.

 Is there a way around this apparent catch-22?
-What loans require down payments, and what are your options if you don’t have the funds to pay it?
+What loans require down payments, and what are your options if you don’t have the funds to pay a down payment?
 Read on to find out more.

 Why Lenders Require Down Payments

-Requiring a down payment is just one of the ways that lenders lessen their risk.
+A down payment may be one of the requirements for a small business loan.
+A down payment is just one of the ways that lenders lessen their risk.
 When you make a down payment, you’re investing your own money, which demonstrates to the lender that you’re serious about the loan and more likely to pay it back.
 It will also be easier for the lender to recoup at least part of their money in the event of a default.
-If an asset must be repossessed to pay off the debt, the lender will not have to sell the item for the full value to recoup their investment.
+If an asset must be repossessed to pay off the debt, the lender will not have to sell the item for the full value to recoup the investment.

 Of course, down payments aren’t just good for lenders — they benefit you, too.
 By putting up a down payment, you’re able to lower the amount of money that you borrow.
 This means that not only will your monthly payments be smaller, but you also will save on interest over time, making the loan more affordable over the long term.